wyattlindsey/demeter/README.md

 # Demeter - WIP

-This is an attempt to build a large React application using serialized components.
+This is an attempt to build an easily extensible React application using serialized components.

 It's also a chance to play with THREE.js, using React-THREE to bind the two.